RabbitHole26/taskAutomator/README.md

 ### Making Scripts Executable

 Scripts are non-executable by default for security reasons.
-To make the [vite-full.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-full.sh) and [deployment scripts](https://github.com/RabbitHole26/taskAutomator/tree/main/vite-full-deployment-scripts) executable, follow these steps:
+To make the [vite-react.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-react.sh) and [deployment scripts](https://github.com/RabbitHole26/taskAutomator/tree/main/vite-react-deployment-scripts) executable, follow these steps:

 1. Open your terminal.
 2. Navigate to the root directory containing the script.
 3. Run the following command:

 ```
-chmod +x vite-full.sh
+chmod +x vite-react.sh
-chmod +x chmod +x vite-full-deployment-scripts/*.sh
+chmod +x chmod +x vite-react-deployment-scripts/*.sh
 ```

 ### Setting Up Aliases in Ubuntu 22.04 LTS

 Aliases allow you to create shortcuts for your scripts.
-Here’s how to set up an alias for running the [vite-full.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-full.sh) script and an alias to source the alias file itself.
+Here’s how to set up an alias for running the [vite-react.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-react.sh) script and an alias to source the alias file itself.

 1. Open your terminal.
 2. Create or edit your aliases file.
 You can use `nano` or any text editor of your choice: